What is Takayasu arteritis?

 How is Takayasu arteritis diagnosed?

-There is no one test that can diagnose Takayasu's arteritis.
+There is no 1 test that can diagnose Takayasu arteritis.
 Many of its symptoms are similar to those of other diseases.
 For these reasons, and because it is so rare, your healthcare provider may take a while to diagnose it.

 Your healthcare provider will ask about your medical history and your symptoms.
 You will have a physical exam.
 During the exam, your provider may:

 - Measure your blood pressure.
-Low blood pressure or different levels of blood pressure in each of your arms are common signs of Takayasu's arteritis.
+Low blood pressure or different levels of blood pressure in each of your arms are common signs of Takayasu arteritis.

 - Listen to your arteries.
 This is done using a stethoscope.
 If you have any blocked arteries, they will make a noise called bruit.

 You may also have a blood test.
 This checks your levels of C-reactive protein and alpha-2 globulin protein.
 Your blood will have higher levels of these if your arteries are inflamed.

 You may also have an imaging test of the large arteries.
 This is an important part of the diagnosis.
 These tests are done to look for blocked or inflated arteries.
-Your health care provider may use one or more of the below:
+Your healthcare provider may use 1 or more of the below:

 - Ultrasound.
 This uses sound waves to create images of your arteries.

 - Angiography.
 This is done by putting a dye into your artery and taking X-rays.

 - CT angiography (CTA).
 This also uses a series of X-rays to create an image, without a dye.

 - Magnetic resonance angiography (MRA).
 This uses magnetic waves with or without contrast dye to take a picture.

 How is Takayasu arteritis treated?

 A main goal of treatment is to reduce damage to your arteries.
 This is done by taking medicine that reduces inflammation.
 You may be given medicine such as:

 - Glucocorticoid medicine.
-Prednisone is a glucocorticoid medicine that can help treat Takayasu's arteritis.
+Prednisone is a glucocorticoid medicine that can help treat Takayasu arteritis.
 Taking this for a long time can damage your bones.
 Taking calcium and vitamin D supplements may help prevent this damage.
-This medicine doesn’t work for all people.
+This medicine doesn't work for all people.